Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Introduction

 \subsection{Center-outward rank-based multivariate portmanteau test}

 Despite their popularity, the Gaussian portmanteau tests have some undesirable drawbacks.
-First,their validity and consistency rely on the assumption of finite fourth-order innovation moments, an assumption that are unlikely to hold in economic and financial practice where data are usually heavy-tailed.
-Second, the finite-sample performance of pseudo-Gaussian tests often are quite poor under non-Gaussian innovations (see \cite{HLL2020} for numerical examples).
+First, their validity and consistency rely on the assumption of finite fourth-order innovation moments, an assumption that may not hold in economic and financial practice, where data are usually heavy-tailed.
+Second, the finite-sample performance of pseudo-Gaussian tests often is quite poor under non-Gaussian innovations (see Section~1.2 in~\cite{HLL2022} for numerical examples).
 Last but not least, the pointwise chi-square approximation of the null distribution of the pseudo-Gaussian portmanteau statistic under given innovation density~$f$ is far from uniform with respect to $f$.
-As a consequence, the $\sup_f$ of the size under innovation density $f$ of pseudo-Gaussian tests, in general, does not converge to the nominal asymptotic level~$\alpha$ (see \cite{HLL2020} for details): as a semiparametric test, thus, the pseudo-Gaussian portmanteau test fails to satisfy the asymptotic probability level condition.
+As a consequence, the $\sup_f$ of the size under innovation density $f$ of pseudo-Gaussian tests, in general, does not converge to the nominal asymptotic level~$\alpha$ (see, e.g., Section~1.1 in~\cite{HHH22}): as a semiparametric test, thus, the pseudo-Gaussian portmanteau test fails to satisfy the asymptotic probability level condition.